Date: Sunday, November 5, 2017

 by Dr. Takeshi Hirai

-Dr Hirai is currently working in the Divertor section at the ITER Organization since 2008 and he is in charge of procurement of the ITER Divertor vertical target as well he led the full-tungsten ITER Divertor design activity as the task force leader at the ITER Organization.
-He was involved in tokamak plasma exposure experiments, high heat flux testing and characterization of plasma-facing components and materials at Jülich research centre, Germany.
-During this appointment (2000-2008), he led the JET bulk tungsten Divertor design activity as the technical coordinator; furthermore, he was also involved in European DEMO Divertor design activity.
+Dr. Hirai is currently working in the Divertor section at the ITER Organization since 2008 and he is in charge of procurement of the ITER Divertor plasma-facing components.
+He was in charge of the full-tungsten ITER Divertor design activity as the task force leader at the ITER Organization.
+He had been involved in tokamak plasma exposure experiments in different tokamak devices, high heat flux testing and characterization of plasma-facing components and materials at Juelich research centre, Germany.
+During this appointment (2000-2008), he led the JET bulk tungsten Divertor design activity as the technical coordinator in the ITER-like Wall project at JET; furthermore, he had actively contributed to European DEMO Divertor design activity.
 He obtained doctor degree of engineering from Kyushu University Japan in 2000.
-He has been working extensively in the international fusion community for around 20 years and he published over one hundred peer-reviewed publications on high heat flux and particle exposure tests, and component design.
+He has been working extensively in the international fusion community for around 20 years.
+He published over one hundred peer-reviewed publications.
+He received the Miya-Abdou FNT Award in 2005 and the Masaji Yoshikawa Prize for Fusion Energy in 2008.